Raft through desert canyons and climb volcanic peaks in the untamed wilderness of Oregon.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

 Students will travel on the river in four to six-person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to III rapids.
 After lessons in basic river travel and safety, students will learn to read currents, anticipate obstacles, and scout rapids.
-Students will also learn river hydrology, swimming in currents, and paddle techniques.
+Students will also learn river hydrology, swimming in currents and paddle techniques.
 There may also be an opportunity for short day hikes.

 Service to others and to our environment is a core value of Outward Bound and is integrated into each course.
-Groups follow Leave No Trace ethics as they engage in acts of service while leading and supporting fellow participants.
-Designated service projects are coordinated with land managers like the US Forest Service, Bureau of Land Management, and National Park Service to collaborate on land restoration projects.
-Additionally, students may have the opportunity to work alongside select social service agencies like nursing homes, hospitals, and organic farms.
+Groups follow Recreate Responsibly ethics as they engage in acts of service while leading and supporting fellow participants.
+Designated service projects are coordinated with land managers like the US Forest Service, Bureau of Land Management and National Park Service to collaborate on land restoration projects.
+Additionally, students may have the opportunity to work alongside select social service agencies like nursing homes, hospitals and organic farms.
 Students see the impact of their actions firsthand, and may develop a desire to continue service in their home communities.

 In order for profound learning to take place, students spend time reflecting on their experience, and Solo is that opportunity.
 The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
 With sufficient food and equipment, students will set up camp at sites of their own, using the wilderness skills learned during the first portions of the course.
-The amount of time students spend on Solo is based on course length, weather, student condition, age, and Instructor preference.
+The amount of time students spend on Solo is based on course length, weather, student condition, age and Instructor preference.
 Solo campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing, reflecting, thinking and resting as they process lessons of the course to focus on their goals for the future.
 Instructors check on each participant at regular intervals, as safety is always a top priority.

-Outward Bound promotes character development, leadership, and service in the most engaging classroom possible … the wilderness.
+Outward Bound promotes character development, leadership and service in the most engaging classroom possible … the wilderness.
 In real time, students experience the effects of their decisions on themselves and the other members of their group as they work to complete difficult tasks necessary for wilderness travel.
-Instructors challenge students to try new things and step outside their comfort zones.
-They also provide feedback that students implement on course and when they return to their communities.
+Instructors challenge students to try new things and step outside their comfort zones, as well as provide feedback that students implement on course and when they return to their communities.

 The Deschutes River is part of the national Wild & Scenic Rivers System, flowing north from the Oregon Cascades to the Columbia River and then on to the Pacific Ocean.
 Courses generally travel anywhere from fifty to one hundred miles along the Lower Deschutes.
 The rapids on the Deschutes are rated to class IV, mostly class II-III.
 The group camps each night along the banks of the river.
 These regions are the ancestral lands of the Confederated Tribes of Warm Springs and the Tenino nations.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.